Updated April 12, 2022.

-Please note: All participants at the in-person conference—presenters, attendees, exhibitors, staff members, guests, and vendors—will be required to be fully vaccinated (as defined by the CDC) at least 14 days prior to the start of the meeting.
-You will be asked for proof of vaccination.
+Please note: All participants at the in-person conference—presenters, attendees, exhibitors, staff members, guests, and vendors—will be required to be fully vaccinated and boosted, if eligible, and will be required to present negative test results from within 72 hours of their arrival to the meeting.
+You will be asked for proof of vaccination and a negative test.
 Proof of vaccination is your vaccination card (photo is acceptable) from the healthcare provider.
 Further policies can be found on the Conference Policies page.
 Before booking your travel to the US, please visit the US State Department’s website for the most up-to-date information.

-As of November 8, 2021, the United States has reopened to fully vaccinated international travelers from most countries.
+As of November 8, 2021, the United States has reopened to fully vaccinated international travelers.
 GSA advises scientists traveling to the US to stay up-to-date on the latest international travel requirements.

 Effective November 8, 2021, all non-immigrant, non-citizen air travelers (with limited exceptions) are required to be fully vaccinated and to provide proof of vaccination prior to boarding a flight to the United States.